 - reduces ovarian volume, the discomfort associated with hyperstimulation, and may reduce the number of active granulosa cells, thus helping to prevent the syndrome.

-Suggested for you: What Is the Ovarian Hyperstimulation Syndrome (OHSS)?.
+Read the full article on: What Is the Ovarian Hyperstimulation Syndrome (OHSS)? ( 69).